codepath/android_guides/Getting-Started-with-Gradle.md

 ./gradlew build
 ```

-This will build the apk, then automatically compile and run your integration tests.
+This will build the APK, then automatically compile and run your integration tests.

 If you want to delete old APKs before you re-run either `./gradlew` (build without tests) or `./gradlew build` (build with tests), run: